cucumber/docs/content/cucumber/anti-patterns.md

 Given I have shades and a brand new Mustang
 ```

-### How to fix
+### How to split Conjunction Steps

 ```
 Given I have shades
 And I have a brand new Mustang
 ```

-### Support for conjunction steps
+### Support for Conjunction Steps

 Sometimes you may want to combine several Steps into one, to make your Scenarios easier to read.

 In Ruby, it is possible to [Call Steps from Step Definitions](/implementations/ruby/calling-steps-from-step-definitions/).

 In Cucumber-JVM this is not supported.
-This is by design; the best tool to achieve composition and reuse is the host programming language.
+This is *by design*; the best tool to achieve composition and reuse is the host programming language.
 To use several (smaller) steps inside a bigger step; extract each small step to a regular method, and call these methods from the bigger step.

 To make your life easier, strive to keep your Steps atomic!